-Diversity Assent and its conceptual neighbourhood
+Diversity assent and its conceptual neighbourhood

 In this paper, our intention is to describe and better understand the attitudes of individuals who hold positive views of diversity in society.
-Socio-cultural diversity, and the ongoing diversification of societies has become a common experience in many European countries and beyond (Vertovec, 2022).
-We build on previous scholarship, but suggest a new concept which is distinct from tolerance, multiculturalism and attitudes to immigration or minority rights.
-This concept, diversity assent, is defined as a certain set of attitudes capturing (a) positive views of the socio-cultural heterogeneity of the social environment (evaluation assent) and (b) support for adjusting institutions and resource allocations in light of such heterogeneity (participation assent).
+Socio-cultural diversity, and the ongoing diversification of societies has become a common experience in many European countries and beyond (Vertovec 2023).
+Yet when thinking about public opinion towards diversity, existing scholarship offers conceptual tools such as tolerance, (support for) multiculturalism and general attitudes to immigration or minority rights.
+In the following section, we distance ourselves from these concepts, and introduce diversity assent to think about positive attitudes towards diversity.
 Following other scholars' work on related concepts (Hjerm et al. 2020 on tolerance; Knight and Brinton 2017 on gender), we understand the concept as multidimensional.
-This means that we do not just see more or less assent, but aim to reflect that assent to diversity can take different forms.
+This means that we do not just see more or less assent but aim to reflect that assent to diversity can take different forms.
+We distinguish, first, the evaluation of diversity as affecting society and individuals.
+We assume that individuals assess or evaluate how diversity affects their environment and people's lives and form an opinion on whether they perceive the existing diversity and its effects as positive, neutral or negative.
+We call this evaluation assent.
+Second, to capture assent to the consequences of socio-cultural diversity, such as the reflection of diversity in institutions and in the allocation of societal resources, we introduce participation assent.1 Individuals may or may not believe that the socio-demographic diversity of society should be reflected in its institutions, politics and public sphere, regardless of their general opinion of diversity.
+Thus, we argue for the theoretical distinction between the two dimensions.

 We acknowledge that our understanding of diversity assent and its different forms shares some features with concepts and thoughts introduced in previous scholarship.
 Firstly, a number of scholars have used the term "tolerance" to capture attitudes towards individuals who one dislikes.
-Tolerance means "accepting the objectionable" (Rapp and Freitag, 2015: 2;
+Tolerance means "accepting the objectionable" (Rapp and Freitag 2015, 2; Forst 2001).

-Forst, 2003).
 Some studies move beyond mere acceptance of others, and stress that respect and appreciation for individuals should be seen as further aspects of tolerance.
-For example, Hjerm et al. (2020: 899, 903) define tolerance as "a positive response to diversity itself" and a "value orientation towards difference".
+For example, Hjerm et al. (2020, 899, 903) define tolerance as "a positive response to diversity itself" and a "value orientation towards difference".
 Using the terms of a UNESCO definition, they propose "a three-dimensional concept, which includes acceptance of, respect for, and appreciation of difference".
-Ivarsfalten and Sniderman (2022) extend the concept towards the support for political consequences.
+Ivarsflaten and Sniderman (2022) extend the concept towards the support for political consequences.
 Their terms "recognition" and "appraisal" respect express the difference between toleration of different concepts of life and, as appraisal, acceptance of a societal obligation to actively support or protect minority cultures.
 Nevertheless, these studies uphold an analytical focus of the majority accepting or protecting the existence of minorities, rather than a diverse society negotiating the terms of coexistence.
 Moreover, the term "tolerance" - although used differently by several authors - is commonly associated with putting up with something one dislikes.
-While we agree with the intention to distinguish different forms of relating to difference, we prefer to introduce a new term in order to stress the differences with older conceptualizations.
+While we agree with the intention to distinguish different forms of relating to difference, we prefer to introduce a new term in order to stress the differences with older conceptualisations.